 - Port Vendres is a merchant port since the Roman Empire.
 Construction of fortifications started during Louis XVI (1754-1793).
 King's architect and painter Charles De Wailly (1730-1798) built a 30 m (98 ft) high marble obelisk that is now become town's focal point.
 In commemoration of the obelisk, Fete de Mailly festival is annually held here in September, featuring fancy dress parade through the streets, re-enactment of obelisk's first stone placing, carriage rides, historical circus games, concert (with traditional dance music), Catalan ballet, bandana game, pirate fight enactment.

 - In 1870, the seaport was expanded for the second time during France's colonization of Algeria (north Africa).
 Port Vendres is among France's few deep-water ports in the Mediterranean.
 It handles cruise ships and cargo ships, as well as small and large fishing boats.
 The town is popular among tourists for its numerous seafood restaurants.

-- Just 2 km from the port is the Catalan village of Collioure.
-Located inland is Ceret, with charms that attracted some of the most famous artists of 20th century, including Picasso, Matisse, Braque, Juan Gris.
-Visit the Musee d'Art Modern, featuring works by the masters who took residence there, as well as other artists.
-Arles-sur-Tech is outside Ceret and the splendid 9th-century Romanesque abbey, including outstanding cloister.
+- Just 2 km from the seaport is Collioure (Spain).
+Located inland is Ceret that attracted some of 20th century's most famous painters, including Picasso, Matisse, Braque, Juan Gris.
+Musee d'Art Modern has works by the masters who lived there, as well as other artists.
+Arles-sur-Tech (outside Ceret) is a 9th-century abbey.